wp-plugins/nextgen-facebook/readme.txt

 <p>NextGEN Facebook (NGFB) gives you total control over the information <a href="https://developers.facebook.com/docs/sharing/webmasters/crawler" target="_blank">social website crawlers</a> need, improving Google Search ranking, social engagement, and click-through-rates on Facebook, Google+, Twitter, Pinterest, LinkedIn, StumbleUpon, Tumblr and and many more &mdash; along with offering many of the most popular social sharing buttons!</p>

-<p>NGFB is professionally and securely supported (<em>admin access is never required</em>), <a href="http://surniaulula.com/codex/plugins/nextgen-facebook/">offers extensive documentation for users <em>and</em> developers</a>, Pro version upgrades are available using the native WordPress update system, development is current with the latest social standards, and fixes / updates are available promptly.</p>
+<p>NGFB is professionally and securely supported (<em>admin access is never required</em>), <a href="http://surniaulula.com/codex/plugins/nextgen-facebook/">offers extensive documentation for users <em>and</em> developers</a>, Pro version upgrades are available using the native WordPress update system, development is always current with the latest social standards, and plugin fixes / updates are available promptly.</p>

 <blockquote>